Green-Software-Foundation/learn/docs/practitioner/introduction.md

 ## How to be a green software practitioner

-The following certification covers 6 key areas that a green software practitioner should know:
+The following training covers 6 key areas that a green software practitioner should know:

 1. **Carbon Efficiency**: Emit the least amount of carbon possible.
 2. **Energy Efficiency**: Use the least amount of energy possible.